 See, this is my home.
 This is where I put my energy and effort online.
 Getting a comment on an article I wrote makes my day – seriously.
 Likewise, spending weeks working on an article, publishing it, and getting no response is heartbreaking.

 That’s why you’ll often see me commenting on other blogs all over the interwebz.
 I know what it’s like to do your best at something and nobody seems to care.
-This is also why I have a blogroll still – because everybody deserves to have a chance at being seen.

 I have no epic conclusion for this ramble, and really had no goal when I set out writing it.
 This is just something that’s been on my brain for a while and I felt like chatting about it – doing some actual blogging.

 Most days I’m good and I have a blast doing this blogging thing.
 However, there are also those days where I feel like I’ve done everything I can and continue to get nowhere.

 Blogging can be hard work, and often it’s unrewarding, but damn it if I don’t love doing it regardless.

 Any other bloggers out there relate?

 - Creative Twilight’s Future and My Thoughts (Feedback Welcomed!) - December 4, 2021